Code-Institute-Submissions/alanjameschapman-mobile-vet/README.md

 Text will enable the user to see if the services might be suitable for them.
 Text will sit on a semi-opaque background to keep text readable over the image.
 The box will be centre-justified relative to the image, vertically and horizontally.

-- Where We Are (contact details) - this will show the practice location.
+Where We Are and contact details - this will show the practice location and provide a number to call.

 ![Wireframe Mobile Vet](docs/wireframes/wireframe-mobile-vet.png)